 It is your responsibility to be familiar with the information presented in the catalog; know and observe all policies and procedures related to the program you are pursuing.
 Most of HU instructors observe the following rules, regulations, and requirements in their classes:

 - Readings must be done prior to each session.

-– All students have to be on time to class.
+- All students have to be in class (in-person or virtually) on time.